 main() Method Explained in Java

-The main() method is the entry point of a Java application.
-When you run a Java program, the Java Virtual Machine (JVM) begins execution from this method.
-Without a properly defined main() method, a standalone Java application cannot start.
+The main() method is the entry point of a standalone Java application.
+When a Java program is launched from the command line, an IDE, or a build tool, the Java Virtual Machine looks for a specific method signature and begins execution from that method.
+Without a properly defined main() method, a normal standalone Java program cannot start, even if the class compiles successfully.
+This is why the main method is one of the first Java concepts every beginner must understand clearly.

 Standard Syntax of the main() Method